r-craig73/haiku_checker/readme.md

 ## Running the application
 * In the home directory, build the code by running `$ npm run build`
 * Open `haiku_checker/dist/index.html` in a Chrome browser to run the application
-* Or...
+* ~~Or...~~
-* In the home directory, run `$ npm start build`.
+* ~~In the home directory, run `$ npm start build`.
 Webpack will automatically start a development server in a web browser at http://localhost:8080/.
-Updates in the application will be saved instantly.
+Updates in the application will be saved instantly.~~  Not working!

 ## Testing setup
 * Clone the repository